 Succession in a Family Business.
 In Blackboard Fridays Episode 19, Jacob talks about Leadership, Commercial Vision, and Business Lifecycle.
 Need this implemented into your business?
 Talk to the international business advisor who can do exactly that – Contact Jacob, Learn More, or Subscribe for Updates.

-Knowing when and how to implement your family business succession plan can be difficult, and the reality is that every business and every family is different.
+Knowing When and How to implement your family business succession plan can be difficult.
+The reality is that every business and every family is different.

 In this week’s #BlackboardFriday, I share a successful family business case study, and the 3 general principles we applied to help ensure the transition was smooth and profitable for the family, the business, and the team.